gvwilson/sensibleadventures/cloudherd/reboot.md

     - Grappa Gas (to Noxy): "Get on a cloud and get out of here - warn the others!"
     - Noxy: "I'm not leaving you!"
     - Gas (pointing at his leg): "Can't keep up"
   - Noxy goes up onto the roofs
     - knows the gate will be guarded
     - realizes what she has to do
+    - closes her eyes and concentrates
   - rooftop to rooftop to the wall and is "caught" by Thokmay
     - Thokmay: "I have to come with you."
     - Noxy: "No!"
     - A moment later an arrow shatters against the stones
     - Bonzon and a couple of archers on a rooftop
     - Bonzon: "Nobody is going anywhere."
     - orders Thokmay to remove his battle mask
     - Thokmay reluctantly complies
     - Bonzon (satisfied): "I thought I recognized your voice - honored." (sketches a bow)
     - Noxy (confused, but stalling while she mind-speaks to Pillow): "Honored?
 What?"
     - Bonzon: "Have you not been introduced?
 This is the Most Honored Prince Thokmay of Gandan."
-    - Soldiers' boots clatter on the stairs
+  - soldiers' boots clatter on the stairs
     - Noxy's heart sinks
     - She makes a move toward the parapet
     - Bonzon orders them to stay where they are
       - "My men are good enough to wound, but there are no guarantees"
     - Kulbinder attacks, knocking them sideways
     - Bonzon draws his blade
     - Kulbinder gets onto the parapet
     - archers getting back on their feet
     - Noxy: "Jump!"

+Chapter 10: Flight
+- goals
+  - explain Thokmay being a prince
+  - meet Ulfmaerr
+- excitement
+  - storm scene
+  - encounter with trolls
+- details
+  - the trio land on Pillow
+    - Noxy had been calling her while escaping
+    - clouds can go through spiderweb nets
+    - it's just really uncomfortable
+    - she apologizes to Pillow
+    - who is even more upset than expected because Kulbinder is bleeding
+    - has been shot with an arrow
+  - they start patching Kulbinder
+    - talk as they do it
+    - Thokmay fills in some back story
+  - Thokmay: "We're going to the Fifth."
+    - Noxy: "No we're not.
+We're going to warn the grownups.
+They'll decide what to do."
+    - Argument, but Noxy has the upper hand (she's the only one who can steer the cloud)
+  - see a storm up ahead
+    - Thokmay: "Is that the village's herd?"
+    - Noxy (heart sinking): "No, those are wild clouds."
+    - Can't outrun them
+    - Noxy: "Too far to get to the herd in one day anyway - we'll have to find shelter."
+    - She knows a place...
+  - find the hut and settle in
+  - trolls gather outside
+    - Noxy: "We can make a run for it."
+    - Thokmay (shaking his head): "We won't make it."
+    - Noxy: "Have to try"
+  - Get ready
+    - Sudden rush of motion outside, then silence
+    - They open the door
+    - Ulfmaerr is sitting there

 ------------------------------------------------------------